-Defined contribution (DC) plan assets are a significant component of Americans' retirement assets, representing more than one-quarter of the total retirement market (Figure 1) and almost one-tenth of U.S. households' aggregate financial assets at year-end 2012.1 To measure participant-directed changes in DC plans, ICI has been tracking participant activity through recordkeeper surveys since 2008.
-This report updates results from ICI's survey of a cross section of recordkeeping firms representing a broad range of DC plans and covering nearly 24 million
+Defined contribution (DC) plan assets are a significant component of Americans' retirement assets, representing more than one-quarter of the total retirement market (Figure 1) and almost one-tenth of U.S. households' aggregate financial assets at the end of the first quarter of 2013.1 To measure participant-directed changes in DC plans, ICI has been tracking participant activity through recordkeeper surveys since 2008.
+This report updates results from ICI's survey of a cross section of recordkeeping firms representing a broad range of DC plans and covering